Identity elements

 Biographical history

-Koch was recruited at SDSU for football and wrestling, and was awarded the Stephen F. Briggs academic scholarship.
-He focused on wrestling after his first year.
-Koch had an undefeated freshman wrestling season.
-He then became the varsity 160 pounder and competed in the North Central Conference championship finals for the next three years.
-Koch graduated from SDSU with honors in 1969.
-He earned a Master of Science in Health, Physical Education and Recreation from SDSU in 1974.
-Koch’s thesis can be viewed here.
+Recruited to South Dakota State University for both football and wrestling, Koch received the Stephen F. Briggs Academic Scholarship.
+After his first year, he chose to focus exclusively on wrestling.
+He completed an undefeated freshman season and went on to become the varsity 160-pound wrestler, advancing to the North Central Conference championship finals in each of the next three years.
+Koch graduated from SDSU with honors in 1969 and later earned a Master of Science in Health, Physical Education, and Recreation from SDSU in 1974.
+His master’s thesis is available for viewing.

-Outside of the university program, Koch was also a leader in the sport on the national level.
-To name a few of his roles, he chaired the National Hall of Fame Committee for both the NAIA and the NCAA Division II and oversaw the induction of more than 70 and 74 members, respectively.
-Koch served terms as president for those same organizations’ National Wrestling Coaches Association, and was influential in developing the academic All-American awards requirements for the two groups.
-He was the host coach of the NCAA Division II National Tournament in 1982, 1990, and 2002.
+Beyond his university coaching career, Koch played a significant leadership role at the national level.
+He chaired the National Hall of Fame committees for both the NAIA and NCAA Division II, overseeing the induction of more than 70 and 74 members, respectively.
+He also served as president of the National Wrestling Coaches Association for both organizations and was instrumental in establishing academic All-American award criteria.
+Koch served as host coach for the NCAA Division II National Wrestling Tournament in 1982, 1990, and 2002.

-Koch passed away March 23, 2017, at the age of 69, as the result of injuries from being struck by a car while jogging in St. Louis, Missouri, where he was attending the NCAA Division I Wrestling Championships.
-Just prior to his death, the National Wrestling Coaches’ Association renamed its hall of fame to the Jim Koch Division II Wrestling Hall of Fame.
-In November 2018, UW-Parkside Wrestling revealed the new Jim Koch Wrestling Center practice facility.
+Jim Koch passed away on March 23, 2017, at the age of 69, after being struck by a car while jogging in St. Louis, Missouri, where he was attending the NCAA Division I Wrestling Championships.
+Shortly before his death, the National Wrestling Coaches Association renamed its Division II hall of fame in his honor.
+In November 2018, the University of Wisconsin–Parkside dedicated the Jim Koch Wrestling Center practice facility.- South Dakota State University

 Content and structure elements